markusfalk/git-workflow/README.md

 ### Branches

-The name of a branch consists of the following delimited by '-':
+The name of a 'regular' branch consists of the following delimited by '-':

 * Date
 * name of branch author